fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_your_first_fpga_project.md

 (exercises-first-project)=
 # EX1: Your first FPGA project

-The most simple FPGA design that can be made is to make a connection between two pins of the FPGA.
-Where one pin is configured as an input and the other as an output.
-The goal of this exercise is to use the 10 slide switches on the DE10-Lite board to turn on and off the red Light Emitting Diodes (LED).
+The most simple FPGA design that can be made is to make a connection between two pins of the FPGA, where we configure one pin an input and the other pin as an output.
+In this exercise you will use the 10 slide switches on the DE10-Lite board to control (turn on and off) the red Light Emitting Diodes (LED).
 The slide switches and LEDs can be seen in {numref}`fig:assignment-de10-lite`.
 Both the LEDs and the slide switches are physically connected to pins on the FPGA.
 Your task will be to create a VHDL design that connects these ports together.
 This will include:
 - Writing the VHDL statement that describes this connection.
 - Create a project in the Quartus design tools.
 - Setup the correct pinning assignments.